ElliottPWright/GeoModelSplitCal/README.md

 Welcome to the GeoModelSplitCal repository, a standalone simulation for the SHiP ECAL + HCAL.

+# Current Jobs

+- Implementation of appropriate materials into the module gaps

-# Instructions for geometry display
+# Instructions for geometry display (still Matei's)

 mkdir build